StuartJames/Stepper-Indexer/README.md

 :Maintainer: sjames@hydrasystems.com

 :Description: Stepper motor indexer to produce Step, Direction and Enable signals to a driver module.
+Note that this code generates only Enable/Step & Direction signals, it does not generate phased coil signals.

 Key Features

     Written using the Eclipse IDE and the ESP IDF framework including FreeRTOS: